andrew-ware/graphql-safe-object/README.md

   });
 ```

-You can provide a `notFoundValue`, which will override the default internal notFoundValue of that type or null.

 ## Advanced Usage

+You can also provide a `notFoundValue`, which will override the default internal notFoundValue of that type or null.

 ```js
 ...